-among men and women treated with gabapentin.
+The overall incidence of adverse reactions and the types of adverse reactions seen were similar among men and women treated with gabapentin.
 The incidence of adverse reactions increased slightly with increasing age in patients treated with either gabapentin or placebo.
-Because only 3% of patients (28/921) in placebo-controlled studies were identified as nonwhite (black or other), there are insufficient data to support a statement regarding the distribution of adverse reactions by race.
-Table 5 lists adverse reactions that occurred in at least 2% of gabapentin-treated patients, age 3 to 12 years of age with epilepsy participating in placebo-controlled trials, and which were numerically more
+Because only 3% of patient (28/921) in placebo-controlled studies were identified as nonwhite (black or other), there are insufficient data to support a statement regarding th distribution of adverse reactions by race.

+Table 5 lists adverse reactions that occurred in at least 2% of gabapentin -treated patients, age 3 to 12 years of age with epilepsy participating in placebo controlled trials, and which were numerically more common in the gabapentin group. ana in a Diasaha Cantualiad Add On Tuial in Dadiatuia Enilanau Datianta Ara 2 ta 12 Vaa

-N=119 N=128 Body As A Whole 11 Viral Infection Fever 10 Increased Weight Fatigue Digestive System Nausea and/or Vomiting Nervous System Somnolence Hostility Emotional Lability Dizziness
+Gabapentin ® Placebo

+N=119 (N = 128)

+% %

+Body As A Whole

+Viral Infection 11 3

+Fever 10 3

+Increased Weight 3 1

+Fatigue 3 2

+Digestive System

+Nausea and/or Vomiting 8 7

+Nervous System

+Somnolence 8 5

+Hostility 8 2

+Emotional Lability 4 2

+Dizziness 3 2

+Hyperkinesia 3 1

+Respiratory System

+Bronchitis 3 1

-Respiratory Infection
+Respiratory Infection 3 1